nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 - Blazor Server
 - Blazor Hybrid

-Deploy a new Blazor Server using dotnet: `dotnet new blazorserver -o MyBlazorServerProject -f net6.0`.
-This creates a new Blazor Server Project named "MyBlazorServerProject" using the DotNET 6 SDK.

 ### Blazor Web

 Provides a WebAssembly capabilities where components are executed in the client browser, rather than on the server.
 Provides cross-platform compatibility and enhanced performance by eliminating round-trip WRRCs.